QuinnYap/WDProjLithiumNovalesYap/README.md

 _General Format for each Region Sub-Webpage:_

-Each region sub-webpage will contain a photo gallery of playable characters important to the nation, and a short description of their backstory and importance below.
+Each region sub-webpage will contain a photo gallery of playable characters important to the nation, and a short description of their backstory, importance, and main weapon when you click on the picture.
 It will also contain a brief history of the region, and its state at the time that the traveller and Paimon arrive.
 Since each nation all have signature elements, a description of the main element and its uses will also be in the sub-webpage.
+The map of the area will be shown, and there will be waypoints that you can click that show a description of an important event that happened in the location of the waypoint.
+These click-to-reveal information bits will be implemented using Javascript.

 **Quizzes:**